The Great Barrier Reef is one of the world’s seven natural wonders

 The Great Barrier Reef is home to over 2,500 distinct reefs of varied sizes and shapes.

-The Great Barrier Reef has been part of the Australian Aboriginal and Torres Strait Islanders’ culture for thousands of years.
-It is integral to their culture, belief systems, and spirituality.
+The Great Barrier Reef has been part of the Australian Aboriginal and Torres Strait Islanders’ Culture for thousands of years.
+It is integral to their Culture, belief systems, and spirituality.

 This is a must-see location from Lady Elliot and Bundaberg in central Queensland through the Whitsunday Islands, Townsville, Cairns, and Cape York.